RivaD2/reading-notes/401/class-02.md

 **Let's do a quick recap on the Node Module System and how to create and load a module:**

     - At the core of node is a concept called Modules
-    - Node has modules that give us other capabilites.
+    - Node has modules that give us other capabilities.
 These objects different objects than the ones we have access to in our browsers
-    - None is non-blocking by nature and a single thread is used to handle multiple requests
+    - Node is non-blocking by nature and a single thread is used to handle multiple requests
     - In node, we do not have the window obj, we have what is called, global
-    - Each file in Node is a module and we create different modules hwere are various variables and functions are defined
+    - Each file in Node is a module and we create different modules where our various variables and functions are defined
     - These functions/variables are by default private, or scoped to each file.
 If we want to use functions/vars outside of a file, we have to export them and load them in the file where we need to use them.
 To do this, we use the require() function.
     - So,
     1. We define the module